Today is the 90th birthday of one of my biggest heroes, Sir David Attenborough, so let me start by wishing him many happy returns of the day!

 The Lyre Bird deploys its resources in such an elaborate and expensive way that you might be inclined to mock it, if all it does is draw females to “look at its plumes”.
 I can think of quite a few blokes who adopt not-too-dissimilar strategies, if truth be told.
 But if you could ask a Lyre Bird it would probably answer that it does this because that’s what it does.
 The song defines the bird.
 That’s its nature.

-I was moved to post the clip in response to a characteristically snide and ill-informed piece by Simon Jenkins in yesterday’s Guardian.
+I was moved to post the clip in response to a characteristically snide and ill-informed piece by Simon Jenkins in the Guardian a while ago.
 Jenkins indulges in an anti-science rant every now and again.
 Sometimes he has a point, in fact.
-But yesterday’s article was just puerile.
+But this article was just puerile.
 Perhaps he had a bad experience of science at school and never got over it.

 I suppose I can understand why some people are cynical about scientists stepping into the public eye to proselytise about science.
 After all, it’s also quite easy to come up with examples of scientists who have made mistakes.
 Sadly, there are also cases of outright dishonesty.
 Science is no good because scientists are fallible.
 But scientists are people, no better and no worse than the rest.
 To err is human and all that.
 We shouldn’t expect scientists to be superhuman any more than we should believe the occasional megalomaniac who says they are.